Music Mountain Junior/Senior High School

-Music Mountain Junior/Senior High School was a junior and senior high school grades 7 through 12 in Peach Springs, Arizona, established in 2001.
-It was part of the Peach Springs Unified School District, which currently does not have a high school.
+Music Mountain Junior/Senior High School is a junior and senior high school grades 7 through 12 in Peach Springs, Arizona, established in 2001 and was closed in 2008.
+Starting in the 2022/23 school year, the school was reopened and is again serving the community of Peach Springs.
+It is part of the Peach Springs Unified School District, which currently has an Elementary, Junior/Senior High School and an Arizona Online Academy (AOI) called Music Mountain Academy.

 It was a former member of the Arizona Interscholastic Association, staying in its records through 2005.
 In that year, it enrolled 50 students in grades 9 through 12.
 Music Mountain Junior/Senior High School closed in 2008.